-Fargate pod configuration
+Understand Fargate Pod configuration details

-This section describes some of the unique pod configuration details for running Kubernetes pods on AWS Fargate.
+This section describes some of the unique Pod configuration details for running Kubernetes Pods on AWS Fargate.

 Pod CPU and memory

-resources that are allocated to each container in a pod.
-Pods are scheduled by Kubernetes to ensure that at least the requested resources for each pod are
+With Kubernetes, you can define requests, a minimum vCPU amount, and memory resources that are allocated to each container in a Pod.
+Pods are scheduled by Kubernetes to ensure that at least the requested resources for each Pod are available on the compute resource.
+For more information, see Managing compute resources for containers

-When pods are scheduled on Fargate, the vCPU and memory reservations within the pod specification determine how much CPU and memory to provision for the pod.
+When Pods are scheduled on Fargate, the vCPU and memory reservations within the Pod specification determine how much CPU and memory to provision for the Pod.

 -